electron-webapps/meteor-electron/README.md

 ## Q&A

-### Q: How is this different from all the other meteor electron packages?
+### Q: How is this different from all the other Meteor electron packages?

-This package differs from [Electrometeor](https://github.com/sircharleswatson/Electrometeor) by *not* baking Meteor into the packaged app.
-This makes things significantly simpler, but if you need strong offline support, Electrometeor is a better solution.
+This package differs from [Electrometeor](https://github.com/sircharleswatson/Electrometeor) and [Electrify](https://github.com/arboleya/electrify) by *not* baking Meteor into the packaged app.

-I have not looked at [jrudio/meteor-electron](https://github.com/jrudio/meteor-electron) or [electrify](https://github.com/arboleya/electrify) too closely, but in general the philsophy of this project is simplicity over customizability.
-These two are likely a better fit if you're interested in customizing the main process file or the NPM modules used within Electron.
-More information below.
+This makes things significantly simpler, but if you need strong offline support, one of them is a better solution.

 ### Q: Can I modify the main process file or the NPM packages for the app?

 No. By maintaining control over the main process file, we are able to offer cross-platform builds.
 Allowing users to modify the main process file or NPM packages could easily break our build process.

 ### Q: If I can't modify the main process file, how can I create new browser windows, set app notifications and all the other awesome native functionality that Electron gives me?